- What will students learn? C-Layer of the circle graph

 How will students learn it?
 The Activities rings (assessments and learning activities) on the course graph and details about these rings in the right-hand panel will show you.

 a.
-Create activities for the level-4 object.
+Create activities for the course.
 If creating learning and assessment activities seems overwhelming or not applicable to your goals, consider doing the following:

 • Start with assessments or items that are required by the institution.